3scale-labs/gsoc-wasm-filters/README.md

 ![cache filter flow diagram](assets/img/cache-filter-flow.png) **Configuration option**

+There are 3 configurable behaviours for the cache-filter:

+* `failure_mode_deny` (boolean): If any unrecoverable error is encountered, what should proxy do?
+If set to true, it will deny them (which is also the default case), otherwise, it will allow them to proceed to next filter in the chain.

+* `max_tries` (u32): How many times should a thread retry to write data to the shared data if failed due to CasMismatch.
+Default is 5.

+* `max_shared_memory_bytes` (u64): How many memory (in bytes) should shared data be allowed to use before it starts evicting elements?
+Default is around 4GB (4294967296 bytes to be exact).

 > Note: Cache-filter rely on singleton service to batch and push reporting metrics to the 3scale SM API.

 ## Writing integration tests